alttch/submap/README.md

 Regular expressions are non-standard pub/sub functionality, are pretty slow (especially for subscribe/unsubscribe operations) and should be used with caution.
-A regular expression can not contain a separator symbol.
+A regular expression can not contain the separator symbol.

 ```rust
 use submap::SubMap;